lvarin/rahti-training-exercises/08-pvc-appy/answer.md

     ```

-    You can create the secret by using the command line interface:
+    You can create the configmap by using the command line interface:

     ```bash
-    $ echo '{"greeting": "Custon Hello from custom.json"}' >custom.json
+    $ echo '{"greeting": "Custom Hello from custom.json"}' >custom.json
     $ oc create configmap custom.json --from-file=custom.json
     ```